UgurEgemenKaya/Kutuphane_proje/README.md

   2) User operations
   3) Borrowing books & returning them

-Note that; I have used a CSS template but made changes on it to fit my code.
+Note that; I have used a CSS template but made changes (adjusted/redesigned some parts) on it to fit my code.

 Uğur Egemen KAYA